-Sylvie Bouchard is originally from Montréal and began her training there before moving to Toronto in 1983, to study at the School of The Toronto Dance Theatre.
-She subsequently joined Toronto Dance Theatre in 1985 and performed nationally and internationally with them for five years.
-Bouchard has also performed with Kaeja d'Dance, Winnipeg Contemporary Dancers and Dancemakers and continues to work for many independent choreographers including Susie Burpee, Roger Sinha, Denise Fujiwara, Marie-Josée Chartier and Sashar Zarif.
-She was nominated for a Dora Mavor Moore award for best performance for her solo Cassiopeia, which premiered at the DuMaurier Theatre in 1999.
+Sylvie Bouchard is originally from Montréal where she began her training before moving to Toronto in 1983 to study at the School of Toronto Dance Theatre.
+She subsequently joined Toronto Dance Theatre in 1985 and performed nationally and internationally with them for five years in works by Peter Randazzo, Trich Beatty, David Earle and Christopher House.
+Bouchard has also performed with Fujiwara Dance Inventions, Kaeja d'Dance, Winnipeg Contemporary Dancers and Dancemakers and has worked for many choreographers including Tedd Robinson, Denise Fujiwara, Susie Burpee, Roger Sinha, Peggy Baker, Serge Bennathan, Marie-Josée Chartier, Gerry Trentham, Santee smith and Sashar Zarif.

 In 1997, Bouchard formed the company CORPUS with artistic partner David Danzon.
-Until 2008, she co-created and performed in eight works through CORPUS, touring nationally internationally in theatres and outdoor venues.
+Until 2008, she co-created and performed in eight works through CORPUS, touring nationally and internationally in theatres, outdoor venues and in schools.
 She also co-choreographed and starred in the popular children’s TV Series Four-Square on Treehouse TV.
-In 1993, Bouchard created Dusk Dances, a festival presenting dance in public parks.
-Dusk Dances grew under the artistic direction of Bouchard and Danzon and through CORPUS, until Bouchard became sole festival director in 2008.
+In 1993, Sylvie Bouchard created Dusk Dances.
+Dusk Dances grew under the artistic direction of Bouchard and David Danzon and through CORPUS, until Bouchard became sole Festival Director in 2008.